The Bottom Line

 enables you to align your investments with your values

-What is Socially Responsible investing (SRI)?
-A way to "walk the talk"
+What is Socially Responsible Investing?
+How to "walk the talk"?

-SRI is when you invest in companies with practices and products you support with good environmental, social and governance practices.
+SRI is when you invest in companies with products and environmental, social and governance practices you support.
 SRI empowers you to put your money where your mouth is.
-A claim of committed environmentalist is hard to support if you’re invested in companies destroying the environment.
+Claiming to be a committed environmentalist is hard to support if you invest in companies that destroy it.

 How to SRI